Polyteam Semantics: From uni-dependencies to poly-dependencies

 All the aforementioned dependency atoms have corresponding variants in relational databases.
 One effect of this relationship is that the axiomatic properties of these dependency atoms trace back to well-known results in database theory.
 Armstrong's axioms for functional dependencies constitute a finite axiomatisation for dependence atoms \cite{armstrong74,gradel13}, and inclusion atoms can be finitely axiomatised using the axiomatisation for inclusion dependencies \cite{DBLP:journals/jcss/CasanovaFP84}.
-Furthermore, by the undecidability of the (finite and unrestricted) implication problem for embedded multivalued dependencies the same limitation applies to conditional independence atoms as well \cite{herrmann95}.
+On the other hand, the non-axiomatisability and undecidability of the (finite and unrestricted) implication problem for embedded multivalued dependencies both carry over to conditional independence atoms \cite{herrmann95,Sagiv:1982,parker:1980}.
 Restricting attention to the so-called \emph{pure independence atoms}, i.e., atoms of the form $\indep{\emptyset}{\tuple x}{\tuple y}$, a finite axiomatisation is obtained by relating to marginal independence in statistics \cite{geiger:1991,KontinenLV13}.